 Um … breakfast, lunch and dinner?
-I’m not quite sure what you mean by "low metabolism."
+I’m not quite sure what you mean by “low metabolism.”
 Not much appetite?
 Sluggish digestion?
 Physically inactive?
 Overweight?
 More water, fruit & veggies, herbs & spices, and exercise will improve your appetite.
-The 10 Tips and Nutrition Report that I sent you should be helpful with your vegetarian diet too.

 Every time that you would formerly eat some meat, chicken or fish, you now should eat some beans, lentils, tofu, seitan, tempeh, nuts, or seeds, and protein-rich grains such as quinoa, amaranth, oats.
 Grain and legume combos give complete protein, e.g., rice and/or wheat + beans.
 And, don’t forget, LOTS of fresh fruit and veggies!

 Be sure that you’re not allergic to anything new you’re eating.
 If you start to feel really tired, or have digestive problems, or big dark circles under your eyes, those are signs that something you’re eating doesn’t agree with you.